Financing a PLNU Education

 Financial Aid from Outside Agencies

 Various organizations, such as businesses, community groups, churches, administer scholarships based on merit, athletics, community service, organizational affiliation, academic performance, or educational objective.
 Some of these scholarships require financial need.
+The PLNU website includes a link to an outside scholarship resource, and many other scholarship searches are available online (such as CollegeBoard, Fastweb, and Peterson's).
 It is the student’s responsibility to research outside scholarship opportunities.
 Once offered, it is the student’s responsibility for contacting the outside agency sponsoring the scholarship award and requesting that it send the scholarship check to PLNU.
 Outside scholarships are always divided evenly over both the fall and spring semesters unless the scholarship donor specifically states otherwise.
 Even if the scholarship donor sends the funds directly to the student, the scholarship must still be treated as a resource, which means that other aid in the student’s financial aid package may need to be reduced or canceled to prevent the student from being funded in excess of campus charges, financial need, or cost of attendance.
 Students must notify Student Financial Services of any outside scholarship offered to them during an academic year.

 ROTC and Veteran Readiness and Employment (VR&E)